 There is no question AI makes writing code faster, but you need to spend more time checking the output.
 In other words, AI compresses generation time, but it often expands verification time.

 However, when AI is doing the writing, reviewing becomes the most important part of your job.
 For example, on the frontend I've seen things like weak accessibility, brittle logic, weird abstractions, duplicated behavior, and terrible design.
 Let me emphasize again that AI is not great at design.
 It's passable if you love purple and you don't mind generic Tailwind-looking apps.
-You really need to prompt it to make something look good and unique.
+You really need to iterate over it several times to get a good outcome.

 To help mitigate these problems you can set up tests, and those help, but sometimes the AI games those too.
 Really though, there is no better way than having a real life breathing human verify everything along the way.
 You should read the code, understand it, gauge the design, and test the assumptions.

-As a developer I love writing code fast.
+As a developer, I love writing code fast.
 I remember being a young software developer and learning as many hotkeys and keystrokes as I could.
-I learned Vim so I would never have to touch the mouse, because I knew that every second I touched it, it would be a second I could be typing and creating code.
+I learned Vim so I would never have to touch the mouse, because I knew that every second I touched it, it would slow me down.

 And my cognitive load can only handle so much.
 I remember one of the first codebases I worked on had so many levels of abstraction, it took me 15 minutes of ctrl-clicking into every class and interface to figure out what it was exactly doing.
 (Yes this was in Java).
 If you let AI go off, it will do the same thing.